 Next, the audio undergoes the speech recognition process where sounds are turned into text.
 At the same time, acoustic signals such as agitation and silence are extracted and text transcripts are normalized into a consistent form.
 If multiple channels are used for customer contacts (email, chat, etc.), these nuances in the different formats need to be dealt with in order to use a single system and process for analyzing the contacts.
 The end result is a unified data view for all types of customer interactions.

 Finally, the system automatically analyzes the interactions for certain language patterns to categorize or tag contacts as containing certain language or characteristics.
-Advanced speech analytics solutions such as CallMiner Eureka also support automatic scoring.
+Advanced speech analytics solutions such as CallMiner also support automatic scoring.
 This combines the presence of certain language and other key metrics into an index that measures various performance indicators such as agent quality, customer satisfaction, emotion, and first contact resolution.

 Discovery, category analysis, and score analysis is achieved through a web interface that allows users to search for contacts using any criteria, visualize data in any number of ways, and conduct automatic topic analysis.
 All of this data can be put into action by providing direct feedback to analysts, supervisors, and agents through notifications and reports.

 Speech analytics can extract valuable business intelligence that would otherwise be lost in random call sampling.
 Traditionally, the most powerful returns are realized in the contact center, where speech analytics can be used to identify the reasons why customers call the company and what causes dissatisfaction.
 It also helps contact centers improve compliance, operational efficiency, and agent performance.
-Today, some companies are implementing speech analytics as part of a greater Customer Relationship Management (CRM) strategy, using the intelligence mined from customer interactions to continuously improve processes throughout the entire business.
+Today, many companies are implementing speech analytics as part of a greater Customer Relationship Management (CRM) strategy, using the intelligence mined from customer interactions to continuously improve processes throughout the entire business.